gfranko/jquery.selectBoxIt.js/README.markdown

 ##Change Log

+`1.0.0` - August 8, 2012 *Stable 1.0 release*

+- Upgraded Homepage/Documentation

+- The plugin was split into modules (multiple files) and a custom build process was created

+- Big fixes/code clean up

 `0.9.0` - May 21, 2012 *Approaching a stable 1.0 release*

 - IE7 and IE8 bug fix: A special thanks to [lhwparis](https://github.com/lhwparis)